Puppy-Proofing Your Home: Safety Tips

 WhatsApp

 If you've recently brought a new furry friend, you know that have a way of bringing both joy and mischief into our lives.
 As adorable as they are, they can also get into all sorts of trouble if we're not careful.
-That's why it's important to -proof your home to ensure the safety of your new companion.
+That's why it's important to puppy-proof your home to ensure the safety of your new companion.
 From hiding wires to securing cupboard doors, this article will provide you with practical tips and advice on how to create a safe and hazard-free environment for your curious little pup.

 Securing Hazardous Areas